openshift/openshift-pep/openshift-pep-013-openshift-3.md

 Additional enablement for services

 ##### **Router**
-A load balancing proxy server associated with the system capable ofhandling traffic for many services and protocols at once
+A load balancing proxy server associated with the system capable of handling traffic for many services and protocols at once

 * An installation of OpenShift may have multiple routers available at any time
 * The system administrator may configure the system to assign DNS entries to services automatically - these entries are associated with a router via an **alias**